treinartz/APCS.ProcessingResources/chapters/2dArrays.md

 [https://www.youtube.com/watch?v=15aqFQQVBWU] Code.org video about pixels

+[https://processing.org/examples/array2d.html] Cool example of a 2D array as an image

 ## LAB #1: Modify all the pixels in an image

 The code below modifies all of the pixels in an image.
 Load an image from your computer and see if you can figure out what changes when this code is run.